Skip to content

 Basic SDK integration complete

 Braze should now be collecting data from your application, and your basic integration should be complete.
-Check out the following articles for more information on integrating push (Android and iOS), in-app messages, and Content Cards.
+For more information on integration push, check out the following articles: Android and iOS, in-app messages, and Content Cards.

 New Stuff!